Atmospheric and Planetary Chemistry

 • Laboratory studies to understand:

-• the chemical oxidation of volatile organic compounds, for example, emerging new biofuels, and how oxidation processes impact on air quality and climate change;
+• The chemical oxidation of volatile organic compounds, for example emerging new biofuels and alternate fuels, and how oxidation processes impact on air quality and climate change;

-• heterogeneous chemistry occurring on the surface of atmospheric aerosols and their role in the composition of the atmosphere
+• Heterogeneous chemistry occurring on the surface of atmospheric aerosols and their role on the composition of the atmosphere

-• Computer Modelling – Leeds researchers developed the Master Chemical Mechanism for detailed modelling of the troposphere, and researchers have contributed to the development of whole atmosphere models such as the Whole Atmosphere Community Climate Model (WACCM).
+• Leeds researchers developed the Master Chemical Mechanism for detailed modelling of the tropopshere, and researchers have contributed to the development of whole atmosphere models such as the Whole Atmosphere Community Climate Model (WACCM); comparisons are made with in field measurements using in situ and remote sensing instruments

-Many of these research interests are coordinated through the Institute for Climate and Atmospheric Science (ICAS), and we are a member of the Panorama NERC Doctoral Training Partnership and also the Priestley International Centre for Climate.
+Many of these research interests are coordinated through the National Centre for Atmospheric Science, the Institute for Climate and Atmospheric Science (ICAS), and we are a member of the Panorama NERC Doctoral Training Partnership.

 The conditions of other planetary and lunar atmospheres in our solar system, as well as interstellar environments, are very different from Earth.
-Although some of the approaches are the same – a combination of laboratory work, observations and computer modelling is used to understand both chemical processes involving the gas-phase and interstellar dust::
+Although some of the approaches are the same (a combination of laboratory work, observations and computer modelling) several aspects of the work are different:

-• Enhanced focus on chemistry at very low temperatures (<100 K) using a pulsed Laval expansion, specialised flow tubes and theoretical models such as the kinetics package MESMER
+• Enhanced focus on chemical kinetics at very low temperatures (down to 23 K) using a pulsed Laval expansion, specialised flow tubes and theoretical models such as the kinetics package MESMER

 • Laboratory studies of the chemistry of the formation of dust and complex organic molecules in interstellar environments

-We have strong links with Physics and collaborations with colleagues in the USA at NASA, JPL and many university departments worldwide.
+We have strong links with the School of Physics and Astronomy and collaborations with colleagues in the USA at NASA, JPL and many university departments worldwide.

 Facilities

-• A range of state-of-the-art field measurement instruments, forming part of facilities within the National Centre for Atmospheric Science, NCAS
+• A range of state-of-the-art field measurement instruments, including those to measure radical species using laser-induced fluorescence spectroscopy, and also atmospheric photolysis frequencies, both forming part of the Atmospheric Measurement and Observation Facility within the National Centre for Atmospheric Science

 • The Highly Instrumented Reactor for Atmospheric Chemistry (HIRAC) for atmospheric simulations

-• Ten interchangeable laser bays which allow the flexible combination of over 20 lasers to a range of apparatus including flow tubes, flash photolysis apparatus, time-of-flight mass spectrometers, and a Laval expansion
+• Ten interchangeable laser bays which allow the flexible combination of over 20 lasers to a range of apparatus including flow tubes, flash photolysis apparatus, time-of-flight mass spectrometers, and a Laval supersonic nozzle expansion for kinetics studies at temperatures as low as 23 K

 • A range of computing facilities including access to the Leeds supercomputer ARC and N8 supercomputer.